 Processed products and alcoholic and non-alcoholic beverages, except wine, require product registration with INAL prior to importation by a registered importer.
-The registration requirements for imported processed foods are listed below:
+The registration requirements for imported processed foods are listed belowAn importer registered with the

-An importer registered with the National Register of Establishments (RNE) applies for a National Register of Food Product Number (RNPA) with the following information:
+National Register of Establishments (RNE) applies for a National Register of Food Product Number (RNPA) with the following information:

 - Letter announcing intention to register the product

 - RNPA Application form

 - Flow chart and document detailing the product manufacturing process, shelf-life, product specifications, shipping and storage requirements, quality controls, and packaging type

 - List of ingredients and additives

 - Original label and three copies

 - Supplementary label and three copies

-- Certificate of Free Sale and fit for human consumption issued by the sanitary authority of the country (or state) of origin, or guaranteed by the State Chamber of Commerce
+- Certificate of Free Sale and fit for human consumption issued by the official sanitary authority of the country (or state) of origin, or guaranteed by the State Chamber of Commerce.
+Please note: no Certificates of Free Sale issued by manufacturing companies/exporters/importers and endorsed by official sanitary authority or State Chamber of Commerce will be accepted.

 - Payment of fee

 - For food additives, technology adjuvants, and raw materials, tests must be submitted as per CAA requirements.

 - Copy of the importer's RNE.